78Istvan/Build-three-project/README.md

 * First Time Visitors can see an image what tells them the profile of the page.

-* First Time Vsitors can easly navigate on the webpage to find essential information about a gym just like classes, prices, contact, and location.
+* First Time Visitors can easily navigate on the webpage to find essential information about a gym just like classes, prices, contact, and location.

 * First Time Visitors want to check their social media links to find out how popular and trustable the gym.
 They can see the number of followers, comments, good or bad feed backs.

 ### Returning users

-* Returning Users can renew their membership useng the sign up form.
+* Returning Users can renew their membership using the sign up form.

 * Returning Users can follow the time table about their classes.